 The World's First Living Building

-We have talked about green homes, eco-friendly homes, passive homes, and now, we are entering a phase of living homes or living buildings.
+We have talked about green built homes, eco-friendly homes, passive homes, and now, we are entering a phase of green living homes or living buildings.
 In a press release dated April 1, 2015, the Bullitt Center in Seattle, Washington earned the Living Building Certification – the first in the world!
 This is a landmark moment in construction and the green materials industry!

 “To earn the certification, the Bullitt Center demonstrated that it produces more electricity from solar panels on its roof than occupants use in a year.
 In addition, toxic chemicals were screened from all building materials and all wood was Forest Stewardship Council certified.
 Its occupants’ human waste is composted and rainwater is captured for all uses, including drinking.”
 Yes, you read that right; they are composting residents’ waste… They have thought that far into the process of how the building can be not only self-sustainable, but can give back to the environment.